aroberge/reeborg-world-creation/loading-worlds.md

 > Go to [http://reeborg.ca/reeborg.html](http://reeborg.ca/reeborg.html).
 Then, enter `World("some_url")` in the editor and click run.

-There is another method: the site will recognize specially written url.
+There is another method: the site will recognize a specially written URL.
 You can include information about

 1. the programming mode/language
 2. the human language for the interface